joepechacek/Get_Clean_Data/run_analysis - Codebook.md

 - y_test.txt
 - subject_test.txt

-The user of the script does not need to perform any additional preparations to the data other than ensure the above listed files are contained in the current working directory.
+The user of the script does not need to perform any additional actions with the data.
 DO NOT change the file names or content of the files.

 ### Dataset Variables

-The final tidy data set consists of four variables as defined below:
+The output dataset "tidyData.txt" consists of four variables as defined below:

 **Subject.ID:**